Andrew-Raz-ACRV/snake_raven_controller/README.md

 3. In snake_raven_controller/ create the folder 'include' and paste 'Eigen' into the include folder.

 ## raven_2 main thread modifications :
-In order to get the joint motion to work the raven_2 source code was modified to follow increment the joints with small deltas.
+The raven_2 source code was modified to with a new control mode that allowed incremental joint updates to from the 'raven_jointmove' topic.
-These are the main modiffications to the source code:
+These are the main modifications are in folder raven_2 inside subfolders /src /msg and /include

-Important files in raven_2/src
+Important modifcations in raven_2/src

 ---**local_io.cpp** --------------------- This is where the new ros publisher and subscriber defined 'JointState' and 'raven_jointmove'

 ---**rt_raven.cpp** --------------------- This is where the new control mode is: 'raven_joint_velocity_control'

 ---**trajectory.cpp** ------------------- This is where the deltas increment the desired joint position: 'update_joint_position_trajectory'

 In raven_2/include/raven

 ---**defines.h** ------------------------ Skip tool initialisation is enabled line 45: #define RICKS_TOOLS     //skips tool initialization

+In raven_2/msg

+----**raven_jointmove.msg**

+----**raven_state.msg**

 ## snake_raven_controller main files :
+The source code for controlling snakeraven

 **/msg folder:**